roytang/blog/content/notes/2018/08/1033720792507244545/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1033720792507244545/
+title: ''
 ---

-RT [@mzwa_i](https://twitter.com/mzwa_i/): I like people who text, "can I call you?".
+I like people who text, "can I call you?".
 It's the highest form of respect.